-The summer internship's main purpose is to expose the students to available jobs and organizations for graduates with a bachelor's degree in Quantitative Economics and to allow the students to obtain key competencies needed in the professional world for graduates with a degree in Economics.
-By placing the internship mainly into the summer period between the second and third year of studies, it allows to acquire relevant professional experience after the core courses have all been taken and to get to know a company or organization from the inside at a time that organizations intensively search for interns (i.e. summer).
-With this acquired experience, the student might be able to better plan her/his own future (academic and professional) career, including choosing the final semester's elective courses and finding/choosing a Bachelor thesis topic.
-This constitutes the most important objective of the summer internship.
+The primary goal of the internship is to expose students to job opportunities and organisations relevant to graduates with a bachelor's degree in Quantitative Economics, while helping them develop essential professional competencies for careers in Economics.
+The internship has to be completed in advance of the sixth semester and it is strongly recommended to complete the internship during the summer period between the fourth and the fifth semesters of studies.
+In this way, the internship allows to acquire relevant professional experience after the core courses have all been taken and to get to know a company or organisation from the inside at a time that organisations intensively search for interns (i.e. summer).
+With this acquired experience, the student might be able to better plan her/his own future (academic and professional) career, including choosing elective courses and finding/choosing a Bachelor thesis topic.
+This constitutes the most important objective of the internship.

-Therefore, this summer internship provides the opportunity to explore a suitable job for graduates of the Quantitative Economics bachelor programme.
-This implies that the summer internship will need to be in an organization that provides work opportunities to graduates with knowledge in the fields of Economics, Finance, Data Science, IT, and/or Accounting.
-The 15 ECTS credits reflect the high importance of this summer internship for the programme's curriculum.
-The grade for the summer internship will be based on the written internship report, which asks the student to carefully analyze the organization's economic environment and how the individual task(s) contribute to the organization's objective and which is graded by the academic internship supervisor assigned by the university, as well as on the evaluation of the business internship supervisor assigned by the internship organization.
+Therefore, this internship provides the opportunity to explore a suitable job for graduates of the Quantitative Economics bachelor programme.
+This implies that the internship will need to be in an organisation that provides work opportunities to graduates with knowledge in the fields of Economics, Finance, Data Science, IT, and/or Accounting.
+The 15 ECTS credits reflect the high importance of this internship for the programme's curriculum.
+The grade for the internship will be based on the written internship report, which asks the student to carefully analyse the organisation's economic environment and how the individual task(s) contribute to the organisation's objective, and which is graded by the academic internship supervisor assigned by the university, as well as on the evaluation of the business internship supervisor assigned by the internship organisation.

-Organization and Rules
+Organisation and Rules

-- 1. Summer internships are envisaged during the summer between the fourth and fifth semester of the Quantitative Economics bachelor programme. - They need to last at least 270 hours of work and need to happen between March 1 and July 31.
-During the internship, the intern is encouraged to work full-time, i.e. 8 working hours per day, but part-time work is also possible. - 3.
-The summer internship is worth 15 ECTS credits.
+- 1. The students are strongly recommended to complete the internship in advance of the sixth semester, during the summer period between the fourth and the fifth semesters of the Quantitative Economics bachelor programme. - 2.
+The internship has to last at least 292.5 hours of work (390 academic hours) and has to happen between March 1 and July 31.
+During the internship, the intern is encouraged to work full-time, i.e. 8 working hours per day, but part-time work is also possible.
+The internship is worth 15 ECTS credits.